For more details or help support please contact with

 The Atom/XML format is the default response format, though it can be forced by setting the $format query option to 'atom' or 'xml' indifferently as in the following examples:

 In order to help clients discover the OData services, the Data Hub OData Service Metadata Document exposes the Entity Data Model of the service including among others, the Entities and Properties that can be queried.
-This document can be queried as with the following URL:

 The following example is extracted from the complete Service Metadata Document exposed by a Data Hub OData service.
 Some sections or XML Namespace declarations have been removed for brevity: